tangowhisky37/LetsHack/Git-Tutorial.md

   - I have intentionally kept this at the end to keep things simple for you.
 The easiest way to get started is as mentiond at the start of the tutorial i.e. create a repo online at github.com and then clone the repository to your local development environment wherever it might be located.
   - In this section we'll look at creating a repo remotely (assumng you do not have a repo with the same name at github.com) and then setting up the repo such that it syncs up as a new repo at github.com.
   - Create a new directory and change paths into that directory
-  - Issue the following command there, "bash# git init"
+  - Issue the following command there, `bash# git init`
   - Go about the development activity you need to perform, create your new files and folders here.
 If you have content from other projects you wanted to copy over do that.
   - Once you are ready to commit your files issue the following commands -
-    - "bash# add filename.txt" or if you want to add entire folders issue the following command, "bash# git add *"
+    - `bash# add filename.txt` or if you want to add entire folders issue the following command, `bash# git add *`
     - Issue the following command to commit your code, "bash# git commit -m "what changes are you commiting in this release"
   - Now that you've done all of the above it's time to create a new repository at Github.
 Refer to the, "Account Creation" steps above.
   - Once you've created a new github.com repository it's time to configure this new repo on your remote machine where you are currently performing your development tasks.
   - Issue the following commands, "bash# git remote add origin https://github.com/username/your_new_repo".
 With your new repo now configured at the remote development location you are now ready to push the comitted code to github.com.
-  - Issue the following command to push the code out, "bash# git push -u origin master".
+  - Issue the following command to push the code out, `bash# git push -u origin master`.
   - Now head over to github.com and check your new repo to see if the code you've just committed shows up there.

 - Additional Reading